Wyoming Cowboys and Cowgirls: Jonah Field and indoor practice facility

 The playing surface at War Memorial Stadium was named Jonah Field at War Memorial Stadium in 2005 after a new $1 million artificial playing surface was installed.
 Construction on the new Indoor Practice Facility (also called the IPF) began in the fall of 2006.
 It is located northeast of War Memorial Stadium and contains over 80000 sqft, and includes a full-size, 100-yard by 50-yard, football field covered by the same Desso Challenge Pro 60 artificial surface that was installed on Jonah Field.
 The landscaped Warburton Plaza area is located between the RAC and IPF.

 The IPF was completed at the end of 2007 at a cost of $11 million, paid for in part by private donations and matching funds from the Wyoming State Legislature.
 Major donors included the John and Mari Ann Martin family and the Mick and Susie McMurry family, who combined to donate $5 million to the projects.
 The new surface was named Jonah Field to recognize the prolific natural gas field in Sublette County, as well as the financial contributions by Wyoming's extractive industries to state funding projects, including higher education.
 Gifts totaling $2 million by George and Dianna Archuleta of La Barge and Ron and Linda Flack of Cheyenne launched UW's Intercollegiate Athletics capital campaign for facilities in March 2004.

 Glenn "Red" Jacoby Golf Club

 Named after the University of Wyoming Athletics Director Glenn "Red" Jacoby (1946–73), the Jacoby golf course is one of two golf courses in Laramie, Wyoming.
 The course measures 6,855 yards and is located just east of the University of Wyoming campus.
 It is home to the university's men's and women's golf teams and also open to the public.
 The University of Wyoming Physical Plant maintains upkeep on the course.

-Larry Birleffi press booth

-The press booth was named in 1992 for Larry Birleffi (1918–2008), a radio and television broadcaster known for nearly a half century as the original "Voice of the University of Wyoming Cowboys".
-In 1996, Birleffi was inducted into the UW Intercollegiate Athletics Hall of Fame.
-In 2001, he was named "Outstanding Alumni" for the UW College of Arts and Sciences.
-In 2003, he was inducted to the Wyoming Broadcasters Association Hall of Fame.